apitoolkit/testkit/README.md

 | `testkit-release-test-x86_64-apple-darwin.tar.gz`     | 64-bit macOS (Darwin) |
 | `testkit-release-test-x86_64-unknown-linux-gnu.tar.gz`| 64-bit Linux (GNU)    |

-#### Windows

-After downloading, extract the zip file and proceed to install the `testkit.exe` file.

-#### macOS

-After downloading, extract the zip file and proceed to install the `testkit` file.
-Alternatively, use Homebrew, like so:
+After downloading, extract the zip file and proceed to install the extracted file.
+If you're using macOS, you can use Homebrew to install, like so:

 1. Tap the `testkit` release repository to add it as a source for Homebrew formulae using the command below: